Find sources of legal advice and assistance.

 Nearly every aspect of setting up and running a voluntary sector organisation includes a legal component in some way.
 From setting up and choosing your legal form through to other aspects of charity law, employment law, data protection, equalities, tax law and contracting.

-NCVO cannot offer legal advice as we are not lawyers.
-Where you can access pro-bono or low-cost legal advice, will depend on whether you are setting up a new organisation or whether you are an existing organisation.
+NCVO can't offer legal advice.
+Where you can access pro-bono or low-cost legal advice, depends on whether you're setting up a new organisation or whether you're an existing organisation.

-If you are looking to set up an organisation and want legal advice, we suggest the following:
+If you are looking to set up an organisation and want legal advice, we suggest:

 LawWorks is a charity that links existing voluntary organisations with pro-bono lawyers in various areas of law.
 You should check that your organisation is eligible for their support first.
 They offer: